DarkThemeHub/GithubDarkTheme/README.md

 * History of quality contributions
 * Well mannered
 * Can communicate in english well
-* Knows basics of css
+* Knows basics of css and html